-"My research focuses on understanding the structural characteristics of and functions performed by forest ecosystems and how those are affected by natural and human-caused change," explains Bill Keeton, associate professor of forestry and forest ecology at the University of Vermont (UVM).
+"My research focuses on understanding the structural characteristics of and functions performed by forest ecosystems and how those are affected by natural and human-caused change," explains Bill Keeton, professor of forestry and forest ecology at the University of Vermont (UVM).
 "I then apply that knowledge to managed forests to develop sustainable management and conservation approaches.
 These days, a particularly important objective is maintaining and possibly enhancing carbon storage in forests and thus, reducing greenhouse gas emissions."

 For more than 15 years, Bill has studied the dynamics of primary forest landscapes, including carbon dynamics, old-growth forests, ecosystem recovery from natural disturbances, and forest-stream interactions.
 As interest in "disturbance-based" forestry has emerged internationally, nationally, and in the Northern Forest region specifically, the question for Bill became "how can we design sustainable forestry practices that interact with forest development and ecosystem functions the way natural disturbances do?"

-Bill was awarded Northeastern States Research Cooperative (NSRC) funding to augment his long-term Vermont Forest Ecosystem Management Demonstration Project principally supported by the Vermont Monitoring Cooperative and USDA National Research Initiative.
+Bill was awarded Northeastern States Research Cooperative (NSRC) funding in 2004 to augment his long-term Vermont Forest Ecosystem Management Demonstration Project principally supported by the Vermont Monitoring Cooperative and USDA National Research Initiative.
 Bill worked with U.S. Forest Service and UVM colleagues and graduate students to design and test disturbance-based forest practices in managed forest stands.
 Their goal was to develop late-successional, or old-growth, forest characteristics, a type of habitat and carbon storage condition that is vastly under-represented on the Northern Forest landscape due to our land use history.

 "Architecturally complex forests develop over time if left to their own devices or managed lightly," explains Bill.
 "Old-growth hardwood forests have complex canopies with multiple layers of trees and shrubs, a patchwork of varying tree densities and gaps, an assortment of tree ages and sizes, and plenty of coarse woody debris or downed logs and standing dead trees."